bixbydevelopers/capsule-sample-space-resorts/README.md

 - The one on Venus

-The booking flow only allows a single SpaceResort at a time, so when there are multiple candidates the user will be presented with a `SpaceResort` Selection Prompt.
+The booking flow only allows a single SpaceResort at a time, so when there are multiple candidates, the user will be presented with a `SpaceResort` Selection Prompt.
 For prompt training, the goal must always match the prompt context, so we train these as "At prompt for" `SpaceResort` with goal `SpaceResort`.
 There are many ways the user can answer, so we annotate any provided Value (space